The Planning and Community Development Department oversees:

 Staff reviews residential, commercial, and industrial development, and works to ensure new development is consistent with Lenoir's Comprehensive Plan.

-Lenoir's Board of Adjustment is a quasi-judicial board comprised of citizen members appointed by the City Council The Board of Adjustment is tasked with hearing variance requests and appeals of land development decisions by administrative officials.
+The Board of Adjustment is tasked with hearing and ruling on variance requests and appeals of land development decisions.

 Access the Code or Ordinances as well as highlighted Planning ordinances.